alexpaul/Heap/README.md

 # Heap

 A heap is a tree data structure.
 Generally a heap is of two types, a min heap or a max heap.
+Heaps work along with complete binary trees.

 ## Review of types of Binary Trees